Lottery Tips

 Most States Require Players to Be 18

-In the majority of U.S. states, you must be at least 18 years old to purchase lottery tickets.
+In most U.S. states, you must be at least 18 years old to purchase lottery tickets.
 This includes popular games like Powerball and Mega Millions, as well as scratch-off tickets.
 The 18-year threshold aligns with many other adult privileges in these states, reflecting the belief that by this age, individuals can make responsible decisions about gambling.

 States with Higher Age Requirements